robotframework/robotframework-RFCP-syllabus/basics.md

 #### Current and execution directory

-`${CURDIR}` is an absolute path to directory where the test data is located.
+`${CURDIR}` is an absolute path to the directory where the test data is located.

 `${EXECDIR}` is an absolute path to the directory where test execution was started from.
 [[User Guide: Operating-system variables][UG Operating-system variables]]

 ### List and dictionary variables

-_List variables_ are created similar as scalar variables using `@{list}`.
-Variable name is in the first column and values in the subsequent columns.
+_List variables_ are created similarly to scalar variables using `@{list}`.
+The variable name is in the first column, and values are in the subsequent columns.
 [[User Guide: List variable syntax][UG List variable syntax]]

 _Dictionary variables_ are created with `&{dict}`.
-_Dictionary items_ are created using `name=value` syntax or existing dictionary variables after variable name.
+_Dictionary items_ are created using the `name=value` syntax or existing dictionary variables after the variable name.
 [[User Guide: Dictionary variable syntax][UG Dictionary variable syntax]]

 ## TEST EXECUTION